Reemurs/linked-blog-starter-md/publish/Bible Verses.md

 - You are weak alone, but you are strong when you are drawn near to the Lord
 - You cannot rely on the flesh alone to beat evil becuase evil is not just of the flesh, it is directed by spiritual forces (beyons your scope of knowledge/smarts/strength) & only the Lord is qualified to command the battle against them
 - So, the only way to fully resist evil is by wearing the armor of God (having an open ear/heart towards him & doing what he says to do {the armor parts})
+>'Stand firm therefore, having belted your waist with truth, and having put on the breastplate of righteousness,
+- do not lie
+- be receptive to God's truth & do not fight it & always think about it
+- Faith = righteousness; obey God & be of good character
+>and having strapped on your feet the preparation of the gospel of peace;
+- share the gospel like God has commanded you to the
+- Remember the Jesus who took upon himself so much pain to save you.
+Remember his love so you will not so easily betray him for goodies like Judas did
->'Stand firm therefore, having belted your waist with truth, and having put on the breastplate of righteousness, and having strapped on your feet the preparation of the gospel of peace; in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
-And take the helmet of salvation and the sword of the Spirit, which is the word of God.
+>in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
+- without faith you cannot do anything else b/c you will not listen to him if you do not believe in him & what he says.
+You will look for your needs in other places because you do not trust God to meet them.
+You won't care about him b/c do not have faith in him to be what he is
+>And take the helmet of salvation and the sword of the Spirit, which is the word of God.
 With every prayer and request, pray at all times in the Spirit, and with this in view, be alert with all perseverance and every request for all the saints,' (Ephesians 6:14-18)